LearnOnDemandSystems/guides/cloud-slice/cloud-slice.md

    If you want to remove a parameter that you mistakenly added, you can click on the **Delete** button to the right of the parameter you want to remove.

-5. Once you have configured your Cloud Resource Template, click **Save** to save it in OneLearn Lab on Demand.
+5. Once you have configured your Cloud Resource Template, click **Save** to save it in LOD.

 [Back to top][back-to-top]

 ## Add Cloud Slice Support to your lab profile(s)

-With your cloud platform configured to allow OneLearn Lab on Demand to create Cloud Slices, one or more Cloud Subscription Pools configured to use that cloud platform, and optionally template virtual hard disks loaded into your cloud platform and/or Cloud Resource Templates loaded into the OneLearn Lab on Demand platform, your now ready to add Cloud Slice support to your lab profile.
+With your cloud platform configured to allow OneLearn Lab on Demand (LOD) to create Cloud Slices, one or more Cloud Subscription Pools configured to use that cloud platform, and optionally template virtual hard disks loaded into your cloud platform and/or Cloud Resource Templates loaded into the LOD platform, your now ready to add Cloud Slice support to your lab profile.
 If you feel you are missing any of the items that were just mentioned that you want to use in your lab, please review previous tasks listed in this document to see if you missed any steps.
 Otherwise, let's move on to adding this support your lab profile.

-If you have not created a lab profile yet, create a lab profile now by clicking **Create Lab Profile** in the Lab Profiles tile in the OneLearn Lab on Demand Site Administration view (see screenshot below).
+If you have not created a lab profile yet, create a lab profile now by clicking **Create Lab Profile** in the Lab Profiles tile in the LOD Site Administration view (see screenshot below).
 Otherwise, if you already have a lab profile to which you want to add Cloud Slice support, open that lab profile.

 ![Create a new lab profile](images/lod-create-lab-profile.png)